 Recording Secretary: The duties of the Recording Secretary are to record the minutes of all Board Meetings and the Annual Business Meeting of the general membership and then distribute those minutes in a timely manner.
 In addition, the Secretary shall ensure that appropriate procedures are followed during Board and annual meetings.

 Treasurer: The Treasurer shall be responsible for conducting and maintaining the financial records of the organization, serve as the primary signer on financial accounts, and work with the accountant to submit any tax documents.
 At the Annual Business meeting, the Treasurer shall present to the membership an annual written financial report, specifying sources and amounts of income and expenses.
-This position is a two-year term.

 Past President: The Past President shall serve as the Liaison Officer to International TESOL and other related organizations.
 As the Liaison Officer, the Past President will be responsible for communication between the affiliate and International TESOL, serving as the official WAESOL representative at the TESOL Convention.
 Such duties shall include submission of annual reports and copies of relevant documents to TESOL.
 The Past President shall also serve as co-chair of conference planning committee with the President and President Elect.
 The Past President shall also act in an advisory capacity to the officers and may assist with duties as needed.